luimagane22/luimagane22/README.md

 💼 Former **Research Assistant** at [CIMAT](https://www.cimat.mx/) under an SNI Level III researcher, where I designed and built an epidemiological surveillance system for chronic diseases across 46 municipalities in Guanajuato, Mexico — delivered as both my thesis and a functional tool for health authorities.

-* 🌱 I'm passionate about the intersection of mathematics, data, and real-world impact — from optimizing packaging lines in food manufacturing to modeling public health risks with clinical guidelines.
+* 🌱 Passionate about the intersection of mathematics, data, and real-world impact — from optimizing packaging lines in food manufacturing to modeling public health risks with clinical guidelines.
 * 🤔 Always open to conversations about metaheuristics, probabilistic models, optimization, and data science applied to social problems.
 * 💬 Ask me about differential evolution, Bayesian models, PCA, Streamlit dashboards, or parallel computing with OpenMP!
 * 🌍 Proud science outreach educator at CIMAT and member of [Tecnolochicas](https://tecnolochicas.mx/) — because more girls belong in tech 💪🏽